What Is Broad Form Insurance Coverage?

 What is broad form insurance?

-While the term "broad form" may seem like a wide range of coverage, it’s actually the opposite.
-Broad form insurance, often referred to as broad form named operator insurance, is a type of basic liability coverage that can fulfill your state’s minimum liability requirements for auto insurance.
+Broad form insurance, often called broad form named operator insurance, is a type of basic coverage that can fulfill your state's minimum liability requirements for auto insurance.

 What does broad form auto insurance cover?

-This policy will exclude any driver operating your vehicle who is not the named driver on the policy.
-Because of this, broad form coverage is best for drivers who don’t allow anyone to drive their car.
+This will not cover anyone driving your vehicle but you.
+Because of this, broad form coverage is best for drivers who don't allow anyone to drive their car.

 Should you get broad form insurance?